-CoBank is a financially strong, DEPENDABLE, cooperative bank that provides relevant credit and financial solutions to rural America.

-We are KNOWLEDGEABLE, responsive and committed to enhancing our CAPACITY to deliver a superior customer experience and competitively priced products through an efficient operating platform, while maintaining the safety and soundness of the bank for future generations.

-We consistently demonstrate our FOCUS on rural

-America, repeatedly strive to be a trusted advisor for our customers and a trusted partner for those with whom we do business, while providing a meaningful return on shareholders' investment and OWNERSHIP in CoBank.
+CoBank is a financially strong, DEPENDABLE, socially responsible, cooperative bank that provides relevant credit and financial solutions to rural America.
+We are KNOWLEDGEABLE, responsive and committed to enhancing our CAPACITY to deliver a superior customer experience and competitively priced products through efficient operating platforms, while maintaining the safety and soundness of the bank for future generations.
+We consistently demonstrate our FOCUS on rural America, repeatedly strive to be a trusted advisor for our customers and a trusted partner for those with whom we do business, while providing a meaningful return on shareholders' investment and OWNERSHIP in CoBank.